-In Study 1, we added a manipulation check immediately after the moralized vignettes to assess whether participants assessed the change on a scale from morally bad (-100) to neither (0) to morally good (100).
+In Study 1, we added a manipulation check immediately after the moralized vignettes to assess whether participants assessed the change on a scale from “Morally bad” (-100) to “Neither” (0) to “Morally good” (100).

 Study 1: Continuous true-self and surface-self measures

 Participants responded to what extent to which the change reflects true self and surface self on two separate scales from 0 (Not at all) to 100 (Completely).
-Participants were allowed to answer both scales.
+Participants answered both scales.
 This was meant to test both surface and true self separately and as continuous measures.

 Study 2: Vignette political view manipulation check